 Instructions

-- Combine carrots, water, butter, maple syrup, and brown sugar in a skillet over medium heat.
+- Combine carrots, water, brown sugar, butter, and maple syrup in a skillet over medium heat.

 - Reduce heat to simmer, cover, and cook 8-10 minutes or until carrots are just becoming tender when pierced with a fork.

-- Remove lid and continue to cook on high until water is evaporated and carrots are coated in glaze.
+- Remove lid and turn the heat up to high, continue cooking until water is evaporated and carrots are coated in glaze.

 - Season with salt and pepper and serve warm.